NuHepMC/Spec/README.md

 #### G.S.2 Non-standard Particle Number Descriptions

-For each additional particle number, the `HepMC3::GenRunInfo` instance should contain an attribute giving a description of the particle:
+For each additional particle number declared in the `"NuHepMC.AdditionalParticleNumbers"` attribute, according to [G.R.8](#gr8-non-standard-particle-numbers-pdg-mc-codes), the `HepMC3::GenRunInfo` instance may contain an attribute giving a description of the particle:

 * type: `HepMC3::StringAttribute`, name: `"NuHepMC.AdditionalParticleNumber\[\<PDG\>\].Description"`

-where `\<PDG\>` enumerates all particle numbers present in `"NuHepMC.AdditionalParticleNumbers"`. _c.f._ [G.R.8](#gr8-non-standard-particle-numbers-pdg-mc-codes).

 #### G.S.3 Complete Status Metadata

-While [G.R.5](#gr5-vertex-status-metadata) and [G.R.6](#gr6-particle-status-metadata) explicitly do not require implementations to emit metadata for standard status codes defined in the HepMC3 standard, it is suggested that the complete list of status codes used by an implementation are included in the `NuHepMC.VertexStatusInfo` and `NuHepMC.ParticleStatusInfo` attributes.
+While [G.R.5](#gr5-vertex-status-metadata) and [G.R.6](#gr6-particle-status-metadata) explicitly do not require implementations to emit metadata for standard status codes defined in the HepMC3 standard, it is suggested that the complete list of status codes used by an implementation are included in the `"NuHepMC.VertexStatusInfo"` and `"NuHepMC.ParticleStatusInfo"` attributes.

 ## Event Metadata

-This section describes RCs for instances of `HepMC3::GenEvent`.
+The event metadata is used to store information about the event as a whole.
+The NuHepMC specifications for this metadata are as follows:

 ### Requirements